bgd-labs/aave-proposals-v3/src/20231205_Multi_IncreaseSupplyAndBorrowCapsAt100UtilizationDecember2023/IncreaseSupplyAndBorrowCapsAt100UtilizationDecember2023.md

 ## Simple Summary

-This ARFC proposes to increase supply and borrow caps on assets that currently have 100% or close to 100% utilization.
+This AIP proposes to increase supply caps on assets that currently have 100% or close to 100% utilization.

 ## Motivation

-The ARFC proposes increasing supply and borrow caps on a number of assets to meet the ongoing market demand for depositing and borrowing.
-This increase will enable new Aave users to join Aave V3 and allow existing users to expand their positions.
-We will use the caps update framework and institute these changes as a direct-to-AIP proposal after review from risk managers.
+The AIP proposes increasing supply caps to meet the ongoing market demand for depositing.
+This increase will enable new Aave users to join Aave V3 on Polygon and allow existing users to expand their positions.
+These changes will use the direct-to-AIP framework as those change have been greenlighted by Chaos Labs.
 Supply caps on assets at supply cap will be increased by 50%.
-Borrow caps on 100% borrow utilization assets will be increased by 50%.

-After a review from Chaos Labs, we propose changes on the following assets.

 ## Specification